MicrosoftDocs/fabric-docs/docs/enterprise/metrics-app-onelake-page.md

 * **Cumulative storage (GB)** - The cumulative billed storage in GB for workspace.

-* **Cumulative utilization (GB) %** -The cumulative billed storage in GB divided by sum of cumulative billed storage in GB for the capacity.
+* **Cumulative storage (GB) %** -The cumulative billed storage in GB divided by sum of cumulative billed storage in GB for the capacity.

 ## Daily utilization (GB) by date